 Thriving in a digital era

 Finance is shifting from traditional, rigid, and manual accounting processes to more automated, flexible and agile operations.
-In this presentation you will hear how shifts in technology and trends allow Accounting teams to break the mould and thrive in this new era of continual change and automation.
+In this presentation you will hear how shifts in technology and trends have enabled the finance team at PRA Health Sciences to break the mould and thrive in this new era of continual change and automation.

 Financial Reporting Update